 If case law were followed, taxable earnings would arise only on the grant of an option, not on the subsequent exercise (Abbott v Philbin (39TC82), see ERSM110100).
-But specific legislation at ICTA88/S135 and later in Chapter 5 Part 7 of ITEPA over rides the general rule in most cases.
+But specific legislation previously at ICTA88/S135 and, since 2003, in Chapter 5 Part 7 of ITEPA over rides the general rule in most cases.

-Up to 5 April 2015, for options acquired on or after 6 April 2008 there are specific rules in Chapter 5 which mean that for UK-resident employees there is usually no charge to Income Tax when an option is granted, and liability arises when it is exercised.
+The provisions of Chapter 5 mean that there is usually no charge to Income Tax when an option is granted, and liability arises when it is exercised.

 ITEPA03/S475 states that there is no liability to Income Tax on grant.
 The only occasion of charge on grant of an option is where the option was granted at a discount under an approved CSOP (ITEPA03/S475 (2)), or where options are granted to non-resident employees.

 Until 5 April 2015 non-resident employees are not within the scope of Chapter 5 and therefore do not qualify for the exemption within Section 475, and may therefore be chargeable on grant of the option.
 See Chapter 3C of Part 7 for more on the taxation consequences for these employees - ERSM70000.

 For options granted before 6 April 2008, see ERSM160200.

 From 6 April 2015, with the removal of the residence exclusion at ITEPA03/S474 (see ERSM20300), Chapter 5 can apply to securities options acquired whilst the employee is not resident in the UK and not carrying out duties in relation to a UK employment.
 See ERSM162000.